dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 ---
 layout: post
-title: "React Router 4: A Practical Tutorial"
+title: "React Router 4: A Practical Introduction"
-description: "A practical tutorial that teaches React Router 4 through examples."
+description: "A gentle introduction to React Router 4 through practical examples."
-longdescription: "Learn declarative routing with React Router 4 via practical examples."
+longdescription: "React Router 4 uses declarative approach to routing.
+In this tutorial, you'll learn how to use React Router 4 in your web projects via practical examples."
 date: 2017-11-28 13:05
 category: Technical Guide, JavaScript, React
 design: